GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

 - An Elf Mage will always have excellent IQ growth even if they are a IV DEX.
 - A IV SPD Dwarf Fighter will still have low SPD at level 70 since the additional IV growth is modifying an already low base growth rate.

-Even if you have a IV with a high degree of synergy (e.g., Beastfolk Thief with IV SPD) the difference will only be 5-10 additional SPD points over a Neutral IV copy.
+- In summary, even if you have a IV with a high degree of synergy (e.g., Beastfolk Thief with IV SPD) the difference will only be 5-10 additional SPD points over a Neutral IV copy.
 With poor synergy (e.g., Human Ninja with IV VIT) the difference, on average, is 5-7 points.

 One of the biggest unknowns is the value of a IV trait over the long-term.
 For example, assuming the final level cap is set to 130, it could be the case that all units will eventually hit some maximum trait value, but that a IV gets you to the cap faster.
 Conversely, we might see growing differences in total stat differences between IV and Neutral IV copies at each new level cap.
 There is also the possibility that Drecom might rework the entire trait scaling system in the future.